 “Everybody’s got a plan until they get punched in the face.”
 Mike Tyson

-When the fist collides with flesh, a bolt of lightning detonates behind the recipient’s eyes.
+When the fist collides with flesh, a bolt of lightning detonates behind the recipient’s eyeballs.
 The punch lands, the world spins like a carnival ride, and within a suspended fraction of time — getting “clocked” — the boundaries of ego vanish.
 Everything is one.

 The moment of impact is an awakening.
 An astonished mind snaps to attention, a heightened state of consciousness.
 A cocktail of agony and adrenaline pours through the body.
 The shock radiates physically.
 Coruscating pinpricks of light come in syncopated bursts like the popping flash of paparazzi.
 The pain is a vortex, a familiar friend welcomed like a drowning man ultimately accepts the sea until, all in an instant, life’s transience, the fragility of existence, is cast into stark relief.
 It’s clear: you are alive!
 This is no time for a ten-count nap.
 Ding ding goes the bell.

 Round two: Like an old oak, the thickly corded neck withstands a barrage of artillery; a howitzer right hook to the jaw connects.
 A taste of pennies bathes the tongue.
 The camera dramatizes what, too fast, escapes the naked eye: grimace, whiplash, a dynamic deformation of jowls freeze-framed.
 But that is a cliché.
 Comes a body blow, and the thud of a butcher’s mallet turns legs into concrete pillars sinking in mud.
 Thus a maelstrom of contusions is a humbling reminder of mortality.
 But the impetus to push past this…